Pancreatic cancer

 About the disease

-The pancreas is located in the left hypochondrium near the stomach and duodenum.
-It is penetrated by excretory ducts, vessels and nerves, covered with a connective tissue capsule and consists of three parts: the head, body and tail.
-The excretory duct connects with the bile duct in the head of the pancreas and opens into the duodenum.
+The pancreas is located in the left upper quadrant near the stomach and duodenum.
+It is penetrated by excretory ducts, vessels, and nerves, covered by a connective tissue capsule, and consists of three parts: the head, body, and tail.
+The excretory duct joins the bile duct at the head of the pancreas and opens into the duodenum.

-When cells divide, mutations can appear in them, and some of these mutations can disrupt the functions of control over division.
-Then the cells begin to divide uncontrollably, and a tumor is formed.
+As cells divide, mutations can occur, and some of these mutations can disrupt the functions that control cell division.
+Then, the cells begin to divide uncontrollably, forming a tumor.

 Pancreatic cancer is one of the most aggressive types of cancer.
-It often proceeds asymptomatically until the late stages of the disease, when treatment becomes very difficult.
-With the bloodstream, cancer cells can spread throughout the body, forming distant secondary tumors (metastases).
+It often remains asymptomatic until the late stages of the disease, when treatment becomes very difficult.
+Cancer cells can spread throughout the body through the bloodstream, forming distant secondary tumors (metastases).

-The five-year survival rate (the percentage of patients who survive for five years after diagnosis) in the early stages of pancreatic cancer is up to 15%.
-This is because the organ is located in a place that is difficult to access for surgical operations and is tightly surrounded by other organs.
-The surgeon must have extensive experience in performing operations to remove a malignant tumor.
-And the risk of complications after surgery is very high.
+The five-year survival rate (the percentage of patients who survive five years after diagnosis) for early-stage pancreatic cancer is up to 15%.
+This is because the organ is located in a difficult-to-reach place for surgery and is closely surrounded by other organs.
+Surgeons must be highly experienced in performing malignant tumor removal procedures.
+The risk of complications after surgery is very high.

-Pancreatic cancer is the sixth most common cancer and is responsible for 7% of deaths from cancer of all types.
-It most often affects older people of both sexes.
-In more than half of the cases, the tumor develops in the head of the pancreas.
+Pancreatic cancer is the sixth most common cancer and accounts for 7% of cancer deaths of all types.
+It most often affects older adults of both sexes.
+In more than half of cases, the tumor develops in the head of the pancreas.
 And in almost a third of cases, the entire organ is affected.

-Get examined at our clinic to identify diseases of the pancreas and other organs as quickly as possible.
+Get examined at our clinic to quickly detect diseases of the pancreas and other organs.

 Types of pancreatic cancer